SpadeDraco/useful_helicopters/README.md

 Rotors are not craftable.
 You'll need to salveage them from crashed\working helicopters still.

-Vehicle weight determines the number\size of turbine engines required for liftoff.
+Vehicle weight determines the number\size of engines required for liftoff.

 Turbine engines currently accept nearly every type of fuel.
 This is how they are configured in vanilla and I haven't gotten around to changing it yet.
 I will likely narrow the fuel types down in the future.